melipi/FaceDetect-API/README.md

-# FaceDetect
+# FaceDetect-API
-A simple react app using Clarifai's API to detect human faces in images.
-Made with react, node, express, postgresql &amp; tachyons
+Backend for a simple react app using Clarifai's API to detect human faces in images.
+Made with node, express & postgresql.